cdeck3r/psadify/README.md

 ```

 #### Dev System

+The dev system is a dockerized linux system.
+When the container starts it installs the psadify python package in editable mode.
+See `entrypoint` section in `docker-composer.yml`.

 **Setup:** Start in project's root dir and create a `.env` file with the content shown below.
 ```